 A. Context of Passage Containing Textual Affinities

 The wide-ranging instructions in Exod 20–23 issued from Moses’s going up the mountain to meet with God.
 In Exod 25–30 God gives Moses another set of instructions concerning building Yahweh a sanctuary (miqdash; 25:8), a dwelling (mishkan; 25:9; the traditional translation is “tabernacle”).
 It will be made possible by the people’s gifts (25:1–9).
 It will have a chest (’aron, traditionally “ark”) to contain stones inscribed with the terms of the covenant, a gold cover for the chest, two gold griffins (the cherubim) to stand above it, a table for presence bread, a lampstand (a menorah), and an altar for burning incense.
+(The English word cherubim is simply a transliteration of a Hebrew word—they were apparently like griffins, entities that combine features of an animals and a bird.)
 Above, there will be curtaining over a wooden frame, so that it is also possible to call the structure a tent (’ohel, also traditionally translated “tabernacle”), specifically a meeting tent (’ohel mo‘ed).
 Within the tent will be further curtaining, dividing it into two rooms.
 Outside the tent will be a courtyard, a plaza surrounded by further curtaining, and in the plaza an altar for sacrifices and a basin for priests to cleanse their hands and feet.
 The chapters also contain specifications for robes that the priests will wear, and for the priests’ ordination.

 After the story of rebellion in Exod 32, it is perhaps surprising as well as encouraging to read of the implementing of the instructions for the sanctuary (Exod 35–40).
 The priests’ ordination will come in Lev 8–9.